Kat632/watchyouwant/README.md

 ![product detail page](README_docs/readme_images/watchyouwant_product_detail_top.png)

 The top of the product detail page is divided into two halves.
 The left-hand half contains a large product image and the right-hand half contains all the other details about the product, such as a longer description and features of the product.
-At the bottom of this section is where the user will be able to change the quantity of the item, if they wish to purchase more than one and then add the product to their bag.
+At the bottom of this section is where the user can to change the quantity of the item, if they wish to purchase more than one and then add the product to their bag.
 It is also possible to see if an item is out of stock here.
 If an item is out of stock, the increment quantity buttons will not work and a user won't be able to add an item to their bag.

 On mobile devices, this entire section will be in one column.